 On December 6, 2021, we entered into an employment agreement with Mr. Proehl (the Proehl Agreement").
 Under the terms of the Proehl Agreement, Mr. Proehl holds the position of President and Chief Executive Officer and is due a base salary of \$350,000 annually.
 However, starting in July 2022, in an effort to preserve the Company's cash, Mr. Proehl voluntarily agreed to a base salary of \$280,000, which the Compensation Committee approved.
 In addition, Mr. Proehl is eligible to receive an annual bonus, with a target amount equal to 50% of Mr. Proehl's base salary.
-The actual amount of each annual bonus will be based upon the level of achievement of certain of our corporate objectives and Mr. Proehl's individual objectives, in each case, as established by the Company and Mr. Proehl for the calendar year with respect to which the annual bonus relates.
-The determination of the level of achievement of the corporate objectives and Mr. Proehl's individual performance objectives for a year shall be made by us in our reasonable discretion.
-In addition, Mr. Proehl is eligible to receive, from time to time, equity awards under our existing equity incentive plan, or any other equity incentive plan we may adopt in the future, and the terms and conditions of such awards, if any, will be determined our board of directors or the Compensation Committee, in their discretion.
+The actual amount of each annual bonus will be based upon the level of achievement of certain of our corporate objectives and Mr. Proehl's individual objectives, in each case, as established by the Company and Mr. Proehl's individual performance objectives and Mr. Proehl is eligible to receive, in each case, as established by the Company and Mr. Proehl's individual performance objectives for a year shall be made by us in our reasonable discretion.
+In addition, Mr. Proehl is eligible to receive, from time to time, equity awards under our existing equity incentive plan, or any other equity incentive plan we may adopt in the future, and the terms and conditions of such awards, if any, will be determined by our board of directors or the Compensation Committee, in their discretion.
 Mr. Proehl will also be eligible to participate in any executive benefit plan or program we adopt.

-We may terminate Mr. Proehl's employment at any time without Cause (as that term is defined in the Proehl Agreement) upon four weeks prior written notice to Mr. Proehl.
-Mr. Proehl may terminate his employment for Good Reason (as that term is defined in the Proehl Agreement) upon 60 days written notice.
+We may terminate Mr. Prochl's employment at any time without Cause (as that term is defined in the Prochl Agreement) upon four weeks prior written notice to Mr. Prochl.
+Mr. Prochl may terminate his employment for Good Reason (as that term is defined in the Prochl Agreement) upon 60 days written notice.

-If Mr. Proehl's employment is terminated without Cause or for Good Reason, Mr. Proehl will be entitled to receive (i) his earned but unpaid base salary through the final day of his employment, (ii) expenses reimbursable under the Proehl Agreement incurred on or prior to the last day of his employment, (iii) any amounts or benefits that are vested amounts or benefits that Mr. Proehl is entitled to receive under any of our equity compensation plans (clauses (i) through (iii) collectively, the Accrued Obligations), (iv) severance payments equal to 12 months of Mr. Proehl's base salary (to be paid in a lump sum on the next regular payroll date within 60 days of Mr. Proehl's termination), (v) a pro-rated payment equal to the annual bonus the Board determines is due, and (vi) if elected, we will reimburse Mr. Proehl for certain COBRA health benefits for 12 months.
+If Mr. Prochl's employment is terminated without Cause or for Good Reason, Mr. Prochl will be entitled to receive (i) his earned but unpaid base salary through the final day of his employment, (ii) expenses reimbursable under the Prochl Agreement incurred on or prior to the last day of his employment, (iii) any amounts or benefits that are vested amounts or benefits that Mr. Prochl is entitled to receive under any of our equity compensation plans (clauses (i) through (iii) collectively, the Accrued Obligations), (iv) severance payments equal to 12 months of Mr. Prochl's base salary (to be paid in a lump sum on the next regular payroll date within 60 days of Mr. Prochl's termination), (v) a pro-rated payment equal to the annual bonus the Board determines is due, and (vi) if elected, we will reimburse Mr. Prochl for certain COBRA health benefits for 12 months.